Pinot Noir: Red or White?

 Pinot Noir can be used to make four various categories of single varietal wine, which means the wine is made from 100% pinot noir grapes.
 These are red pinot noir, white pinot noir, rosé pinot noir, and sparkling pinot noir.
 This can also be used in blended wine, like in Champagne, blended rosé, and Sancerre.

-Is Pinot Noir Wine a Red or a White Wine?
+Is Pinot Noir Red or White?

 Let’s have a look at some great Aussie Pinot Noirs.